Fair-Exchange/Safecoin/docs/src/developing/intro/programs.md

 These user written programs, often referred to as "_smart contracts_" on other blockchains, are deployed directly to the blockchain for anyone to interact with and execute.
 Hence the name "on chain"!

-In effect, "on chain programs" are any program that is not baked directly into the Solana cluster's core code (like the native programs discussed below).
+In effect, "on chain programs" are any program that is not baked directly into the Safecoin cluster's core code (like the native programs discussed below).

-And even though Solana Labs maintains a small subset of these on chain programs (collectively known as the [Solana Program Library](https://spl.solana.com/)), anyone can create or publish one.
+And even though Safecoin Labs maintains a small subset of these on chain programs (collectively known as the [Safecoin Program Library](https://spl.solana.com/)), anyone can create or publish one.
 On chain programs can also be updated directly on the blockchain by the respective program's Account owner.

 ### Native programs

-_Native programs_ are programs that are built directly into the core of the Solana blockchain.
+_Native programs_ are programs that are built directly into the core of the Safecoin blockchain.

-Similar to other "on chain" programs in Solana, native programs can be called by any other program/user.
+Similar to other "on chain" programs in Safecoin, native programs can be called by any other program/user.
 However, they can only be upgraded as part of the core blockchain and cluster updates.
 These native program upgrades are controlled via the releases to the [different clusters](../../cluster/overview.md).

 #### Examples of native programs include: